A Pharaoh to Remember: Plot

 Bender becomes worried that his name will not live in infamy after a heist he pulled is attributed to a human crook.
 Bender sets out to make a name for himself, but his efforts are futile.
 To make him feel better, the Planet Express crew stage a mock funeral for Bender, but he is unreasonably critical of their efforts and storms out.

 Professor Farnsworth tasks the crew with the delivery of a sandstone block to the planet Osiris IV, whose civilization is based on what they learned when they had visited Ancient Egypt (a parody of ancient astronauts).
 The order turns out to be a ruse to capture the crew and put them to work as slaves, constructing a funeral pyramid for the current pharaoh, Hamenthotep.
 Bender, amazed with the means of memorializing the pharaoh, becomes a workaholic and far exceeds the pace of the other slaves.

 Hamenthotep arrives to inspect the completed work.
-Greatly satisfied, he decides to free the slaves but is killed when the monument's nose falls and crushes him.
+Greatly satisfied, he decides to free the slaves but is killed when the monument's nose falls and crushes him; Bender stonewalls Hamenthotep to prevent him freeing the slaves through his last words.
 The priests plan to determine their next pharaoh using the "Wall of Prophecy" the next day.
 Bender spends the night modifying the wall so that he is selected as the new pharaoh.
 At his coronation, he immediately declares a new reign of terror over Osiris IV and orders the construction of a one billion cubits tall statue of himself, and tasks the slaves to complete the work quickly.
 Bender oversees the construction personally, pushing the slaves on with unreasonable harshness.
 The statue extends into space to the point where slaves need rocket-packs and spacesuits to complete it.
 When it is finished, Bender is dissatisfied and orders it be rebuilt.
 The high priests, fed up with Bender's demands, entomb him, Fry, and Leela.

 Fry and Leela propose to use explosive Schnapps stored in the tomb to blast a hole and escape, but Bender, still obsessed with being remembered, refuses to let them destroy the statue.
 Fry and Leela respond by pretending to forget Bender; unable to endure this treatment, he gives in to their demand.
 They create a crack in the foot of the statue to escape to the Planet Express ship.
 As they flee, their explosion ignites the rest of the materials in the tomb, causing it to explode in a giant fireball.
 Bender becomes depressed that without his statue, he will be forgotten, but Leela assures him that he will be remembered for his brief reign of terror.